Peyman-Borhani/GDB/README.md

 # CODB
 ### Constructible Objects Data Build
-CODB is a data template model to define and structure data efficiently.
+CODB is a data template model to define structure and store data efficiently.
 Define a descriptive template to abstract the main data and seperate redundant data, keys, dates... yet build and export the data in original/intended format at loading time.
 Instructions, descriptions, definitions can be seen in the comments of data.js file.
 .